 This concert film features over two hours of Frank Zappa music from the early 1980s.
 So, yeah, most of you can stop reading this.
 Even a lot of diehard Zappaphiles aren’t huge fans of his stuff from this era.
 But I’m actually rather fond of the ensemble from The Torture Never Stops (1981), especially the rhythm section of Scott Thunes (bass) and Chad Wackerman (drums), so I was happy to stumble across this DVD during an indulgent walk-through of Fry’s.

-I’ve seen most of the Zappa concert films, and it’s easy to see why this one’s a little more obscure.
+I’ve seen most of the Zappa concert films, and it’s easy to see why this one’s more obscure.
 Zappa himself seems less interested than usual here, and the crowd is pretty dead.
-The program features a lot of material from the 1980 album You Are What You Is — which I think is a pretty good studio album (especially vocally), but doesn’t seem to go over that well live, at least not with this crowd.
+The program features a lot of material from the 1980 album You Are What You Is, which I think is a pretty great studio album (especially vocally), but doesn’t seem to go over that well live, at least not with this crowd.
 (When old chestnuts from Apostrophe’ and Sheik Yerbouti pop up, it seems to wake up the audience a little.)